The Light Dashboard

 The Light Dashboard shows you the current, live levels of all lighting instruments in your workspace, and lets you manipulate them in real time.
 If you change a value in the Light Dashboard, the change will be sent immediately to the lighting hardware, and you will see that change live.
 Similarly, when you run a Light cue, you'll see the changes made by that cue reflected in the Light Dashboard as it happens.

-This textual command line allows you to manipulate the Light Dashboard or the quickly and powerfully.
-You can learn more about it in the Lighting Command Language section of this documentation.
+This textual command line allows you to manipulate the Dashboard quickly and powerfully.
+You can learn more about how to use it in the Lighting Command Language section of this documentation.

 The Dashboard offers two ways to look at your lighting: